The Southeast Quadrant of Old Town: Our Favorite Places

 110 King Street

-Refresh Yoga Center has an amazing deal for new students – 30 days of unlimited yoga for $30!
+Refresh Yoga Center has an amazing deal for new students – 2 classes for $29!
 Refresh has a fabulous variety of classes, including beginner, power, vinyasa, prenatal, and restorative yoga – even a Saturday morning “Run & Yoga” club!
 The calming atmosphere and helpful teachers will make you feel comfortable if you are trying yoga for the first time.
 They also offer massages at this location as well.

 Windmill Hill Park